lkmeta/Parallel-And-Distributed-Systems-Exercise-3/README.md

 **Examples:**
 To run the functions you should contain 4 arguments.
-If you want to run a function with one of the files that already in images folder run as shown below:
+If you want to run a function with one of the files that already is in image folder run as shown below:
    + ```../out/main <Path for jpg file> <Patch size value> <Filter Sigma value> <Patch Sigma value>```
    + ```../out/main_cuda <Path for jpg file> <Patch size value> <Filter Sigma value> <Patch Sigma value>```